Currency of Portugal

 Salary Payment

-Portugal has 14 salary payment periods, which include the two additional bonuses.
+Portugal has 14 salaries (see below ‘Bonuses’).
 Salaries/wages are usually paid by bank transfer.
 The employer is responsible for transferring the amounts withheld to the social security and tax authorities.
+Payroll tax submissions and payments are generally due by the 10th of the following month.

 Payslip

-Irrespective of the form of payment, the employee is entitled to a payslip that shows the remuneration (gross pay, lunch allowance, etc.) and deductions (personal income tax, social security contribution to be made by the employee and any other contributions the employee has authorized to be withheld, such as union dues).
+Irrespective of the form of payment, the employee is entitled to a payslip that shows the remuneration (gross pay, lunch allowance, etc.) and deductions (personal income tax [IRS], social security contribution to be made by the employee, and any other contributions the employee has authorised to be withheld, such as union dues).

-The employer presents the employee with a statement in January of the year after the money was earned.
-Employees need this statement for submitting their annual tax return to the tax authorities.
+The employer gives the employee a statement in January of the year after the money was earned.
+Employees require this for submitting their annual tax return to the tax authorities.

 Sick Leave

-- Employees are entitled to time off from work due to illness or injury, which is paid by the state social security protection scheme.
-The employee must meet all eligibility requirements.
-In some cases, CBAs provide specific rules covering employee illness or injury.
+- Employees are entitled to time off from work for illness or injury, which is paid by the state social security protection schemes, provided they meet all the eligibility requirements.
+In some cases, collective labour agreements provide specific rules covering employee illness or injury.

-- Social security protection schemes offer sick pay to employees who are absent from work as a result of an illness or injury.
-An employee may receive sick pay for a total of 1,095 days.
-Sick payments are calculated based on the employee’s remuneration reference for social security purposes; it varies between 55% and 75%, depending on the period of illness.
+- The state social security protection schemes pay sick pay to employees who are absent from work as a result of illness or injury.
+The employee can receive sick pay for a total of 1,095 days.
+Sick pay is calculated based on the employee’s remuneration reference for Social Security purposes and varies between 55% and 75% depending on the period of illness.

-- Employees must communicate an absence due to sickness as soon as possible.
-The employer may request medical documentation confirming the sickness within 15 days from the time the employee communicates the absence to the employer.
+- Employees have the obligation to communicate absences due to sickness as soon as possible and the employer may request medical documentation attesting the sickness within 15 days from the communication of absence.

-- The employer must continue to pay the salary during the first three days of absence, after which payment of the sickness allowance falls to Social Security.
+- The employer must continue to pay the salary during the first 3 days of absence, after which payment of the sickness allowance falls to Social Security.

 - Employees can self-report sick leave through the National Health Services website or app, up to twice a year.
 This only applies to short-term sick leave, up to 3 working days.

-Training leave: The employer may grant a worker, at their request, an unpaid leave period so they can attend a training course administered by an educational or vocational training institution.
+Training leave – The employer may grant the worker at their request unpaid leave for attending a training course administered under the responsibility of an educational or vocational training institution.

 Employees who have been employed and made contributions to the social security system for at least six months are entitled to between 120 and 180 days of paid maternity leave.